 If you and your family are at risk of losing your housing or other emergency need due to the Coronavirus crisis, please call 211 in all counties in Pennsylvania.
 Someone will assess your situation and refer you to the proper resources.
 Also, it is a good idea to call your landlord as soon as you know that your salary will be decreased due to the Coronavirus.
 Do not wait until the rent is due.
 Some landlords will be very understanding.
 If you believe that you are being treated unfairly, you can contact North Penn Legal Services ( www.northpennlegal.org) in both Northampton and Monroe counties.

-The on-campus food pantries are closed.
-If you need food for yourself and/or your family, most of the food pantries in the counties that NCC serves are open and available.
+There are nearly 200 food pantries in the Lehigh Valley and the Poconos.
 You do not need to document income information to get food from any of the food pantries.
-Some pantries have extended their hours to accommodate increased requests.
-Please check the Second Harvest Food Bank website www.shfblv.org and click on "Find Food" across the top of the page, enter your zip code to find a pantry that you can get to.
+Some pantries extended their hours to accommodate increased requests during the pandemic.
+Please check the Second Harvest Food Bank website and click on "Find Food" across the top of the page, enter your zip code to find a pantry that you can get to.
 Again, you do NOT need to provide documentation of income to get food from any of the food pantries listed on the Second Harvest website.
-Another option in Monroe County is www.poconohunger.org If you need health care, the application for Medical
+For students in Monroe, in addition to Second Harvest another option in Monroe County is www.poconohunger.org

 Applying for SNAP (food stamps)

-If you have lost income due to losing your job or had your hours reduced because of the Coronavirus, it’s possible that you will be eligible for food stamps (SNAP) to help pay for groceries.
-The application is online at www.compass.state.pa.us On the Home Page there is a "Do I Qualify" link and an "Apply Now" link to the application.
+You may be eligible for SNAP as a college student because SNAP eligibility has become more flexible during the pandemic and now includes single students over 21.
+If you have been turned down for SNAP any time in the past, it’s possible that you will now be eligible.
+(Residence hall students are typically not eligible for SNAP because of the required meal plan).
+The SNAP application is online at www.compass.state.pa.us On the Home Page there is a "Do I Qualify" link and an "Apply Now" link to the application.
 Choose one of those.
 If you have trouble with the website or completing the online application, you can call Second Harvest at 484-287-4015 and ask to speak to Kathryn Hoffman or call Kathryn at 484-821-2406.

 If you have lost your job or have had your hours reduced, check with Career Services office or email firstname.lastname@example.org to schedule a virtual appointment with one of the Career Services specialists.
 The office is keeping updated lists of employers that have immediate openings.
 Most grocery stores are seeking help.
 If you know of openings, let Career Services know as well.